 Decorate Dozens of Keepsakes

 In addition to making soft and permanent imprints in polyester garments, dye sublimation can be used to imprint a wide variety of objects ranging from cell phone cases to clipboards, mugs, mouse pads, license plates & luggage tags, ceramic tiles & trophy inserts.
 Just about anything that has a polymer coating and can be sandwiched in a heat press at 400°F — without melting, of course.
+HTX offers a variety of blanks for sublimation such as caps, tumblers, keychains, masks, headbands, and more.
+Click here for more information on HTX sublimation blanks.
 When you branch out beyond shirts, you’ll need to vary your time and temperature settings.
 Here’s a guideline for sublimating some common items.

 Sublimation Time & Temperature Guidelines